ciaranmcnulty/phpspec-talk/presentation.md

 ---

+## An example:
-> When this greets, it should return "Hello!"
+# When this greets, it should return "Hello!"

 ---